6 digital mental health services for members

 GP2U Telehealth Australia allows users to speak to a doctor through video, giving access to information about mental or physical health without having to visit a clinic.

-The GPs at GP2U can discuss your concerns over video and if needed issue prescriptions, sick notes, specialist referrals (for our PSYCH2U service, for example) and mental health care plans.
+The GPs at GP2U can discuss your concerns over video and if needed issue prescriptions, sick notes and specialist referrals.
 If you’re worried about your mental wellbeing and have a mental healthcare plan, GP2U is a great place to start.

 Prefer your own couch for psychology or psychiatry appointments?
 Speak to a PSYCH2U expert about your concerns or symptoms, they can guide you to get the mental health support you need through online counselling.